 Solicited proposals are generally easier to write because you are given clear guidelines.
 With a solicited proposal, you know exactly what the client or customer wants and can tailor your response accordingly.

 Make sure you read the RFP thoroughly.
-Not only will this help you to deliver a comprehensive and relevant proposal, but the RFP will often contain useful information about the criteria being used to make the final decision.
+Not only will this help you to deliver a comprehensive and relevant business proposal, but the RFP will often contain useful information about the criteria being used to make the final decision.

-If you’re asked to submit a proposal, you may also be given instructions for formatting, so be sure to check those too before you submit.
+If you’re asked to submit a business proposal, you may also be given instructions for formatting, so be sure to check those too before you submit.

 An unsolicited business proposal differs from other advertising materials in that it carefully considers the customer’s needs and concerns and addresses them specifically.